odu-cs625-datavis/public-Spring25-aveerasa/HW3-idioms.md

 All of the charts must have a similar style ("look and feel") and must have meaningful axis labels.
 In addition, your charts must adhere concepts/principles/techniques explained in Chapter 5 and 7.
 That is, Expressiveness and Effectiveness (discreminablity, separability, pop out, separate, order & align and categorical regions :not all but the most)

-After you have created the three charts, you must **recreate** one of the charts using a different tool.
+After you have created the three charts, you must **recreate** one of these three charts using a different software tool.
 This recreation should look as close as possible to the original.

 In summary, you will be creating **four charts**: three charts using one tool, and the fourth chart using a different tool.